 - Ear pain which can start before you see a rash.

 - Ringing in the ear

 The virus that causes chickenpox (varicella-zoster) hibernates inside groups of nerves.
 It can stay there forever and never cause trouble again -- or it can "wake up" and create a new infection in one of the nerves in your body.
 When it affects the nerve in your face that goes to your ear, it's called herpes zoster oticus.

 In most cases, there doesn't seem to be a reason for the "reactivation" of the virus.
 Unlike with chickenpox, people who get shingles can get it again.

 You can't get RHS from someone who has it.
 But the blisters have the live varicella zoster virus in them.
 So newborns and people who haven't had chickenpox or been vaccinated against it can get chickenpox from someone with RHS.

 Diagnosis and Treatment

 If you think you may have RHS, you should see a doctor right away so you can begin treatment quickly.
-Your doctor can usually diagnose it with an exam.
+Your doctor can usually diagnose it by asking you about your symptoms and doing an exam.
 But she may want to test a bit of fluid from a blister to confirm it.